keleven-uk/pyKlock3/README.md

 pyKlock displays the time [local], date, key status and the computers idle time.
 Key status is the status of Caps Lock, Insert, Scroll lock and Num lock.

+The time can be displays as either a LED Klock or as The Famous Fuzzy Time.
+The Famous Fuzzy Time displays the time in words rounded to the nearest five minutes.

 The foreground and background colours can be selected.